 Apple appears to be testing a new type of Siri response in Spotlight that will answer some questions directly instead of displaying a list of web results.

-Apple's latest tests in the Spotlight area have already been discovered by some users and commented on Reddit.
-The company seems to want to teach Siri a new search results format.
-If a question is entered in the search, a list of websites is displayed.
-Now Apple seems to be expanding the whole thing by displaying an answer to the question directly.
-The source and a "Report a problem" area are also displayed.
-Apple is constantly expanding Siri's knowledge base, but now Cupertino seems to want to expand the whole thing with the help of websites.
+Apple's latest Spotlight tests have already been discovered by some users and commented on Reddit.
+The company appears to be trying to teach Siri a new search results format.
+When a question is entered into the search, a list of websites is previously displayed.
+Now, Apple appears to be expanding this by directly displaying an answer to the question.
+The source and a "Report a Problem" button are also displayed.
+Apple is constantly expanding Siri's knowledge base, but now Cupertino seems to be looking to expand it with the help of websites.
 (How to use Siri on iPhone, iPad, iPod touch, etc.)

 Currently only available for US users